rsthecoder/Week-3-CLI-GIT/commandLine/Lecture/README.md

-# CLI  (Command language Interpreter)
+# CLI  (Command Language Interpreter)
 ## Command line
 The command line (cli, shell) is the interface between user and the operating system which interprets the commands and allows the computer to respond to the command.

 ## General syntax